Guidance

 Applies to England

-Government is committed to ensuring the further education sector is supported to achieve continuous improvement and improved outcomes for learners, and that should be available to all colleges and designated institutions, regardless of where they are on their improvement journey.
-It can mean helping good providers to become great providers, encouraging our strongest providers to share their expertise more with others through peer leadership, and sometimes offering more intensive and targeted support where that is needed.
+Government is committed to supporting all colleges and designated institutions across the further education (FE) sector to achieve continuous improvement and better outcomes for learners, regardless of where they are on their improvement journey.
+It includes helping good providers become great, encouraging strong providers to share their expertise through peer leadership, and sometimes offering more intensive and targeted support where that is needed.

 Informal, supportive conversation with the FE Commissioner team

-The FE Commissioner and their team of deputies and advisers have a wealth of further education practitioner experience and are available to support continuous improvement at all stages.
+The FE Commissioner and her team of deputies and advisers have a wealth of further education practitioner experience and are available to support continuous improvement at all stages.

 Health checks

-A health check provides the college with a free review of its operations.
+A health check provides the college with a review of its operations.
+Health checks are prioritised for those where the review is expected to have the greatest benefit.
 It usually consists of a 2-day visit to the college by a small team from the FE Commissioner, based on a mutually agreed plan.
 At the end of the visit, the FEC team will feedback to the college about what they have discovered.
 The college can then decide what further action is needed, and whether to request further help and support from the FEC.

 Further education leadership mentoring programme